Hin Keng station

-The station is next to the Lion Rock Tunnel, Which is on the other end of the station and also nearby the Beacon Hill Tunnel on the East Rail line connecting Tai Wai and Kowloon Tong.
+The station is next to the Lion Rock Tunnel, which is on the other end of the station and also nearby the Beacon Hill Tunnel on the East Rail line connecting Tai Wai and Kowloon Tong.

 History

 The station was built on the site of the New Territories South Animal Management Centre and Shatin Plant Quarantine Station, facilities of the Agriculture, Fisheries and Conservation Department, which were relocated to a new facility on To Shek Street (多石街) in November 2013.

 The station and approach structures were built under MTR contract number 1102.
 Worth HK$1.039 billion, the contract was awarded to Japanese construction firm Penta-Ocean on 5 July 2013.
 Major sub-contractors employed on the project include Hong Kong company Ngai Shun Construction & Drilling Company as well as the Chinese state-owned China Geo-Engineering Corporation.
 The architect was Hong Kong-based Leigh and Orange.
 Construction of Hin Keng station began with a ceremony on 13 November that year.

 A topping-out ceremony for the station was held on 30 April 2015, making Hin Keng the first station on the Sha Tin to Central Link to be topped out.
-The station opened on 14 February 2020 as part of the south extension to Kai Tak.
+The station opened on 14 February 2020 as part of the south extension to Kai Tak, also known as Tuen Ma Line Phase 1.